Qaran Cornuta: Not a Demonization, but a Translation Error

 The word does not mean "horned."

-Yet Jerome translated this word as cornuta — “horned.”
+Jerome translated qaran as cornuta — horned.

 With this single mistranslation: